boboldehampsink/auditlog/README.md

 =================
 ###0.4.0###
  - Added the ability to download a csv of the log
- - Log readable info, like Category Title & Group, Section Name and User Groups
+ - Log more readable info, like Category Title & Group, Section Name and User Groups
  - Fixed date ranges not being accurate
  - Added a modifyAuditLogSortableAttributes hook